 constructive comments which are objective and indicate observable deficiencies in performance or conduct;

-constructively delivered feedback or counselling intended to help employees to improve their work performance or the standard of their behaviour;
+Feedback or counselling delivered constructively to help employees to improve their work performance or the standard of their behaviour;

 3. What are the measures you can take against workplace bullying?

-It is critical that we feel safe at work at all time.
+It is critical that we feel safe at work at all times.
 If you have experienced bullying at work, you should take the following measures: